 (a) If a staff member needs to complete “Foundations” during the probationary period, this is recorded in the Probation Plan and needs to be taken into account and monitored throughout the probationary period.

-(i) If a staff member has completed a comparable professional development course in Learning and Teaching at another university, evidence is provided to the supervisor and Human Resources within one month of the staff member’s commencement date.
+(a) If a staff member has completed a comparable professional development course in Learning and Teaching at another university, evidence is provided to the supervisor within one month of the staff member’s commencement date.

 5. Outcomes of Probation

 5.1 An appointment can be confirmed or terminated at any time during the probationary period.

 5.2 A final review of probation, which is summative, is completed at least twenty weeks before the end of the probationary period.

 5.3 The supervisor advises the staff member that the final review of probation is to be conducted.

 5.4 Depending on the academic profile of the staff member, evidence of effectiveness as a teacher and/or researcher/scholar is fundamental to the final review.